 Microsoft (MSFT) Received its Third Buy in a Row

-After Morgan Stanley and Jefferies gave Microsoft (NASDAQ: MSFT) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Daniel Ives maintained a Buy rating on Microsoft today and set a price target of $195.00.
-The company’s shares closed last Monday at $165.04, close to its 52-week high of $168.19.
+After Morgan Stanley and Wedbush gave Microsoft (NASDAQ: MSFT) a Buy rating last month, the company received another Buy, this time from UBS.
+Analyst Jennifer Swanson Lowe maintained a Buy rating on Microsoft today and set a price target of $200.00.
+The company’s shares closed last Monday at $168.04, close to its 52-week high of $168.75.

-According to TipRanks.com, Ives is a 5-star analyst with an average return of 8.1% and a 62.1% success rate.
-Ives covers the Technology sector, focusing on stocks such as Nuance Communications, Slack Technologies, and Uber Technologies.
+According to TipRanks.com, Lowe is a 5-star analyst with an average return of 17.7% and a 71.6% success rate.
+Lowe covers the Technology sector, focusing on stocks such as Salesforce, ServiceNow, and New Relic.

-Currently, the analyst consensus on Microsoft is a Strong Buy with an average price target of $180.33, which is a 7.7% upside from current levels.
-In a report issued on January 13, Credit Suisse also maintained a Buy rating on the stock with a $180.00 price target.
+Microsoft has an analyst consensus of Strong Buy, with a price target consensus of $192.63, a 14.8% upside from current levels.
+In a report issued on January 15, Morgan Stanley also reiterated a Buy rating on the stock with a $189.00 price target.

 See today’s analyst top recommended stocks >>